 The right to lead a healthy and fulfilling life is universal, but not accessible for all.
-Sex workers, lesbian, gay, bisexual and transgender (LGBT) people and people who use drugs are often stigmatised, socially excluded, have limited access to health care, and they are among the poorest in society.
+Lesbian, gay, bisexual and transgender (LGBT) people, sex workers and people who use drugs (PWUD) are often stigmatised, socially excluded, have limited access to health care, and they are among the poorest in society.
 As a result, they are disproportionally affected by HIV and AIDS.

 Bridging the Gaps works towards a world where there is no hostility against homosexuality; where a drug user can access clean needles without risking to be arrested; and where a sex worker doesn’t need to fear any violence from clients nor from the police.
 Not only because it is important that their human rights are respected, protected and fulfilled, but also because it is an essential precondition to improve their health.

-Our mission: Achieving universal access to HIV/STI prevention, treatment, care and support for sex workers, LGBT people and people who use drugs
+Our mission: Achieving universal access to HIV/STI prevention, treatment, care and support for LGBT people, sex workers and people who use drugs (PWUD), including those living with HIV, to contribute to the end of the AIDS epidemic among key populations.

-Sex workers, lesbian, gay, bisexual and transgender (LGBT) people and people who use drugs are much more likely to become infected by HIV while only 8% have access to HIV services.
+Lesbian, gay, bisexual and transgender (LGBT) people, sex workers and people who use drugs (PWUD) are much more likely to become infected by HIV while only 8% have access to HIV services.
 In many countries there are laws, regulations or policies in place that diminish access to health and legal services for key populations at higher risk.

 Our three interrelated long term goals are: